hmrubai/socialite-with-lumen/README.md

 ## Instructions

-You have to create project from  [Google console](https://console.developers.google.com/).
-After creating project you will get credentials like:
+You have to create a project from the [Google console](https://console.developers.google.com/).
+After creating the project you will get credentials like:

 ```
     Client ID: XXXXXXXXXXXXXXXXXXX.apps.googleusercontent.com